 As racial tensions were rising across the country, the Queen of Angels parish became a staple of the civil rights movement.
 Dr. Martin Luther King Jr. visited the church a few times, and even used it as a meeting place for his Poor People's campaign.

-In 1967 riots tore through Newark, leaving most of Newark a charred, shuttered husk of what it once was.
+In 1967, a rebellion broke out in Newark, leaving parts of the city charred, shuttered husks of what they once were.
 The neighborhood in which the Queen of Angels church sits shows signs of this.
 Surrounded by low income housing and blighted structures, the church still served as a landmark and a place for the black residents of the city to congregate and pray.
 In 1977, Belmont avenue was renamed Irvine Turner Boulevard; another action that would soon contribute to sealing the fate of the church.

 The archdiocese decided to close the church building in 2012.
 For two years it sat waiting for another chance to be utilized in a way that would improve the neighborhood.
 However, in June of 2014, it was announced that the incredibly historic church which has stood for over 150 years would be demolished.
 The stained glass windows were promptly stripped out.
 The pews, altar, and anything else of value were taken from the structure.
 A demolition crane arrived and was parked in the lot for the parish school.
 It seemed that the buildings days were about to come to an end.
 That all changed when someone called the city office that issued the demolition permit.
 A critical oversight was brought to their attention; the church was registered on both the state and national registers of historic places.
 The reason nobody at the permit office caught in is because the church was registered under the old name of the street it sits alongside.
 When people heard that a church on Irvine Turner boulevard was coming down, nobody put two and two together that it was the same historic St. Peter's building registered as being on Belmont ave.
 This means that the demolition permit was a mistake, and a grave one at that.
 The archdiocese never brought this up when requesting the permits for demolition.
 Their efforts to quickly erase a piece of history has caused irreparable damage to the structure, and while it waits in limbo now we all know what's coming.
 I decided I had to take a trip to see this beautiful structure myself before it was forever stricken from the fabric of the city.